-Overall, there is a s/hh ratio of 0.
-Of or the entire CHS zone.
+Overall, there is a s/hh ratio of 020 for the entire CHS zone.

 Some of the areas with a low s/hh ratio will experience an increase in future years.
 Areas with higher s/hh ratios may experience a decline in s/hh ratios as large cohorts move on to further education or training, replaced by smaller cohorts.
-Releasedin or mostly within the CHS zone (High and Medium Variants);
+Released un